-Florence P. Haseltine is a board certified obstetrician and gynecologist and an expert in reproductive endocrinology.
+Florence P. Haseltine, PhD, MD is a board certified obstetrician and gynecologist and an expert in reproductive endocrinology.
 She has helped to set the research agenda for the coming decade.
 Currently she is working on the basis of gender differences and what these differences teach us about the system and the disease process.

 Dr. Haseltine received her undergraduate training at University of California at Berkeley, a Doctorate in Biophysics from the Massachusetts Institute of Technology and a Medical Degree from the Albert Einstein College of Medicine.
 Following her internship at the University of Pennsylvania at Philadelphia and her residency at Boston Hospital for Women (Brigham and Women’s Hospital),she served as Assistant and Associate Professor in the Department of Ob/Gyn and Pediatrics at Yale University.